Get Involved

 For the proposal, please coordinate with your internship supervisor and send the undergraduate program director a write-up that includes

 Your internship supervisor must also send a letter to the undergraduate program director.
 It should confirm the details of your proposal and that they will send the undergraduate program director an email at the end of your internship evaluating your performance.
-If approved, the undergraduate program director will send you a permission number for up to three credits of STAT 4190, with the number of credits dependent on the level of statistical content.
+If approved, the undergraduate program director will send you a permission number for up to three credits of STAT 4190, with the number of credits dependent on the level of statistical/data science content and the number of internship hours to be completed during the semester.

 Your regular tuition will cover the cost of internship credits during the academic year.
 If you complete an internship during the summer, you’ll be charged summer tuition based on the number of credits that you’ll earn.